7 concrete actions to help bees

 Establish a water point

 All living things need water.
-The bees will look for a place where there is a safe way to land in order to drink.
-They will easily land on rocks, branches, grass or lichen, for example.
-You can easily make a small water point in a tank.
-For water, be sure to use a non-chlorinated water and salty.
-To make salt water, add 1 tbsp. at t. of salt per liter of water and stir.
-They need salt just like us and they will look for a salt water point if available.
+Bees will look for a place where they can safely land to drink.
+They will land without any problem on rocks, branches, grass, or lichen, for example.
+You can easily create a small watering hole in a container.
+For the water, be sure to use a non-chlorinated water and salted.
+To make salt water, add 1 tsp of salt per liter of water and stir.
+They need salt just like us and will seek out a source of salt water if available.

-The bees use the water to hydrate themselves, to feed the larvae, to prepare royal jelly and for the air conditioning of the hive in summer.
-In order to cool the hive in summer, the bees put small drops of water on the cells.
-During this time, bees ventilate the hive.
-The current of air evaporates the drops of water, which cools the hive.
+Bees use water to hydrate themselves, to feed the larvae, to produce royal jelly, and to cool the hive in summer.
+To cool the hive in summer, the bees place small droplets of water on the cells.
+Meanwhile, some bees fan the hive.
+The airflow causes the water droplets to evaporate, thus cooling the hive.

-In addition, providing easy access to a water point for bees ensures that they do not go into a water point that could be contaminated with pollutants or pesticides.
+Furthermore, providing easy access to a water source for bees helps ensure they don't go to a water source that might be contaminated by pollutants or pesticides.
 It's a simple way to help bees.

 Limit the use of pesticides

-No pesticides should be used preventively.
-You know, pesticides are used in many sectors and not just in agriculture?
-Every time you use a product to kill wasps, ants or spiders, you are using pesticides.
-These pesticides kill the insects that were bothering you, but leave small residues in the air, on the ground and on the plant that could prove dangerous (and sometimes fatal!) for the bees.
-Do you want to use pesticides?
-Wait until evening when it gets dark before using pesticides.
-Since bees do not fly at night, they will have less chance of coming into contact with the product used.
+No pesticide should be used preventively.
+You know, pesticides are used in many sectors, not just agriculture?
+Every time you use a product to kill wasps, ants, or spiders, you're using pesticides.
+These pesticides kill the insects that bother you, but they leave small residues in the air, on the soil, and on the plant that could be dangerous (and sometimes fatal!) for bees.
+Want to treat your plants?
+Wait until evening, as darkness begins, before using pesticides.
+Since bees don't fly at night, they'll be less likely to come into contact with the product.

 Promote the purchase of organic food

-By buying organic vegetables at the our farm store, you ensure that no pesticides have been used in our fields.
-By buying Quebec organic food, you are helping to provide a healthy environment for bees and other pollinating insects where they can feed and drink.
+By buying organic vegetables at the our farm store, By purchasing organic Quebec food, you ensure that no pesticides have been used in our fields.
+You are therefore helping to provide a healthy environment for bees and other pollinating insects where they can feed and drink.

-A good way to encourage organic farming is to subscribe to an organic vegetable basket.
-If you are not sure if a vegetable basket subscription is right for you, it is always possible to come and choose your vegetables directly from the farm.
+A great way to support organic farming is to subscribe to an organic vegetable basket.
+If you're unsure whether a vegetable basket subscription is right for you, you can always come and choose your vegetables directly from the farm.
 Buying organic vegetables is a good way to invest in a healthy, pesticide-free environment.

 Buy local honey

-In another article we have already given you several reasons to buy local honey.
-One reason that hasn't been mentioned is that by buying local honey, you ensure there are bees in your area!
-And yes, in order to offer you this good honey that you love so much, we must have previously worked with ladies bees.
-Our job is to ensure that bee colonies stay healthy and have enough food for their well-being.
-When we harvest honey from our hives, we make sure they have enough for their immediate need.
+In another article, we already gave you several reasons to buy local honey.
+One reason that hasn't been mentioned is that by buying local honey, you're ensuring there are bees in your area!
+Yes, in order to offer you that delicious honey you love so much, we have to have worked with the bees beforehand.
+Our job is to ensure that the bee colonies remain healthy and have enough food for their well-being.
+When we harvest honey from our hives, we make sure they have enough for their immediate needs.

 Sponsor a hive

-Sponsoring a hive is a simple way to help bees.
-By paying the costs related to the management of a hive (or part of it), for a year, you allow the beekeeper to manage more hives and therefore help the bees by ensuring the sustainability of the species.
-As a token of recognition for your help, certain advantages are also available to you.
+Sponsoring a beehive is a simple way to help bees.
+By covering the costs associated with managing a hive (or part of one) for a year, you enable the beekeeper to manage more hives and thus help bees by ensuring the survival of the species.
+As a token of appreciation for your support, certain benefits are also available to you.

 Be part of the solution

-Many of these 7 concrete actions to help bees are easily applicable.
-Tell yourself that, to help the bees, every little gesture counts!
-This year, plant honey flowers, let the dandelions bloom and establish a watering hole for the bees.
-If you feel like it, buy local honey and subscribe to a vegetable basket or sponsor a beehive.
-Above all, please limit your use of pesticides.
+Many of these seven concrete actions to help bees are easily implemented.
+Remember that every little bit helps bees!
+This year, plant bee-friendly flowers, let dandelions bloom, and set up a water source for the bees.
+If you're so inclined, buy local honey and subscribe to a vegetable basket or sponsor a beehive.
+But above all, please limit your use of pesticides.

 Other items